Grow and Thrive in a Diverse Community

 Each shadow experience includes special videos that have been created for this year as well as access to student panels where you can ask current students questions about life as a student (both as an on campus student or as a student during the pandemic).
 Additionally, students are still paired with a current student who will be a resource for you during your shadow experience as well as application process.
 Parents are also given access credentials to a weekly ‘parent coffee’ wherein they are able to speak with our Director of Admissions.

 Shadow experiences are conducted through the fall from mid-September to early December.
 Registration is completed through the Ravenna application site and are completed on a first come, first serve basis.
 We know that this year is unique from any year prior but we hope that we can provide each applicant and his family with an experience that assists in getting to know the Bellarmine community.

 A Future Within Reach

-Tuition for 2019-2020 is $22,230 per student, which includes a $1,600 non-refundable deposit.
-Each student is required to pay a limited loss and damage fee for his tablet device in addition to tuition.
+Tuition for 2022-2023 is $24,890 per student, which includes a $1,650 non-refundable deposit.
+Each student is required to pay a limited loss and damage fee of $80 for his tablet device in addition to tuition.
 Additionally, each student is responsible for purchasing textbooks for his courses.

-Bellarmine offers three tuition payment plans that are managed through Smart Tuition—one payment, two payments, or eleven monthly payments.
+Bellarmine offers three tuition payment plans that are managed through Tuition Management—one payment, two payments, or eleven monthly payments.